Asa Hutchinson: Don't Punish Marjorie Taylor Greene For Thinking 'A Little Bit Different'

-Category: World Politics Hits: 6Gov.
+Category: World Politics Hits: 12Gov.
 Asa Hutchinson (R-AR) was confronted by ABC News host Martha Raddatz on Sunday after he defended Rep. Marjorie Taylor Greene's (R-GA) right to hold QAnon conspiracy theories.
 During an interview on ABC's This Week, Raddatz told Hutchinson that his party seems to have already "forgotten" the deadly siege on the U.S. Capitol that was incited by former President Donald Trump.
 "It seems that Republicans have already searched their souls and are backing Donald Trump's Republican Party," Raddatz noted.
 "We need to make sure we don't tear ourselves apart as we go into the midterm elections next year," Hutchinson argued.
 Raddatz went on to point out that Greene has "long embraced conspiracy theories like QAnon [and] voiced support for executing Nancy Pelosi."
 "Is she fit to serve and should she be on the Education Committee?" the ABC host wondered.
 "The people of her district elected her and that should mean a lot," Hutchinson replied.
 "She going to run for reelection and she's going to be accountable for what she said and her actions."
 "Given her history, is she fit to serve?"
 Raddatz pressed.
 "I'm not going to answer that question," the Republican governor remarked, "that because she believes in something that everybody else does not accept, I reject that.
 But she's going to stand for reelection.
 I don't think we ought to punish people from a disciplinary standpoint, a party standpoint because they think something a little bit different."

 Read more https://crooksandliars.com/2021/01/asa-hutchinson-dont-punish-marjorie-taylor